quaderno/quaderno-edd/readme.txt

 * Fix: Use last name for people with a valid VAT number

 = 1.8 =
-* New: Send receipts (simplified invoices)
+* New: Send invoices (simplified invoices)
 * New: Add just one item to the invoice
 * New: Do not invoice if total amount is zero
 * Fix: error with customers on multisites
-* Fix: negative payments always generate receipts
+* Fix: negative payments always generate invoices
 * Fix: sometimes transaction id does not exist
 * Fix: sanitize vat numbers and translations